 Concussed Players must get urgent medical treatment if they show signs of:

 Players should not return to sport until symptom free AND medically cleared.
-The IRB’s mandatory stand down period is for a minimum 3 weeks.
+The IRB’s mandatory stand down period is for a minimum 3 weeks (23 days for U19s).
 If they return too soon, while symptoms are still present, it will slow recovery and put them at risk of further concussions.
 If you sustain a second concussion before the previous one has fully resolved the impact will be more severe and can in some instances be fatal.